karahyx/SNV_PrioritizationPipeline/README.md

 ## :green_book: Description

-The PrioritizationPipeline script is used to annotate small variants called by DRAGEN with features including frequency and quality filters, damage type and ranks, as well as main and secondary findings for the purpose of variant prioritization.
+The PrioritizationPipeline script is used to annotate small variants called by DRAGEN with features including frequency and quality filters, damage type and tiers, as well as main and secondary findings for the purpose of variant prioritization.
 The script also generates pre-defined summary statistics such as chromosome-wise zygosity type counts and the number of variants in each category of interest.

 PrioritizationPipeline relies on the TCAG Small Variant Annotation Pipeline rev27.7 developed and maintained by Thomas Nalpathamkalam.
 The documentation can be found here [TCAG_SMALL VARIANT_ANNOTATION_PIPELINE_rev27.7_hg38_JUN2022.pdf](./TCAG_SMALL_VARIANT_ANNOTATION_PIPELINE_rev27.7_hg38_JUN2022.pdf).
 In comparison, [Pipeline_v16](./R/Pipeline_v16_ILMN_GATK_rev27.4_20200818.R) relies on [TCAG_SMALL VARIANT_ANNOTATION_PIPELINE_rev27.4_hg18_AUG2022.pdf](./TCAG_SMALL_VARIANT_ANNOTATION_PIPELINE_rev27.4_hg18_AUG2022.pdf).